Influencer Whitelisting

 Vanity likes on dark post Dark posts have no social proof visible to public N/A Ignore

-8. Common whitelisting mistakes and how to avoid them
+8. Common influencer whitelisting mistakes and how to avoid them

 Mistake What actually happens The fix